mprevisic/user-api/README.md

 >> mvn integration-test -P integration

-(onls "mvn integration-test" will execute both unit tests and integration tests)
+(only "mvn integration-test" will execute both unit tests and integration tests)

 Upon executing the functional tests, a test report is generated in HTML format, which can be found at user-api/target/failsafe-reports/test-report.html.